Veraxus/nouveau/README.md

 * **Zurb Foundation**
 NOUVEAUs theme framework comes prepackaged with the latest version of Zurb Foundation, an open-source front-end framework that blows Bootstrap out of the water.
 Create responsive websites with incredible speed and flexibility.
 Don't want to use Foundation?
 No problem, replacing it is easy.

+* **Gutenberg Support**
+Want to get a head start on WordPress's awesome new modular editor, Gutenberg?
+NOUVEAU has built-in Gutenberg support, so you can quickly and easily create your own blocks using ESNext.

 * **Clean Code.
 No Assumptions**
 No child themes, no file soup, no styles, no additional templating systems, and no strong opinions.
 Just clean, tidy, well-documented code.